bkesterbyld/maroon-potato/src/pages/general-enquiries.md

 title: Beta Signup
 sections:
   - type: hero_section
-    title: This is the Hero
+    title: Be a part of our beta
     subtitle: The optional subtitle
     align: center
     padding_top: medium